ronikobrosly/scipy_2022_causal_inference_tutorial/README.md

 ### Determine your installation preference

 Now that you've installed `graphviz` and cloned the repo locally, you'll need to ensure you have a working python environment set up.
+There are two ways you can go about doing this, shown as Options 1 and 2 below.

-There are two paths to creating the python environment for this tutorial. **Note: if you already have installed and are using Anaconda python on your laptop please use Option 2.**
+**Note: if you already have installed and are using Anaconda python on your laptop please use Option 2.
+In addition, you're going to need python version `3.6+` for this tutorial and this guide assumes you already have it installed.**

-#### Option 1: installing via `pip install` in a virtual `virtualenv`
+#### Option 1: installing via `pip install` in a `virtualenv`

 Create a new virtual environment for this tutorial.
 You can do this a number of ways but one of the simpler involves the use of the `virtualenv` python package.
 If you are a Windows or Linux user, please [use this guide](https://www.geeksforgeeks.org/creating-python-virtual-environment-windows-linux/).
-If you are a MacOS user [you can follow this guide](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html). **Note, you'll need python version `3.6+` for this tutorial.**
+If you are a MacOS user [you can follow this guide](https://sourabhbajaj.com/mac-setup/Python/virtualenv.html).

 Name your environment `intro-to-causal-inference`